Remco28/github_dashboard/README.md

 **Missing NEXT_STEPS Data**
 - NEXT_STEPS.md files must be in the repository root
-- Files are processed for the first 20 repositories only (for performance)
+- Files are processed based on the configurable "NEXT_STEPS Processing Limit" (10-100 repos)
+- Repositories are prioritized by recent activity for processing
 - Use repository filters to focus on specific projects

 **Performance Issues**